-The information in this section describes ad valorem property taxation, assessed valuation, and other measures of the tax base of the former Elementary School District.
-The Bonds are payable solely from ad valorem taxes levied and collected by the County on taxable property in the boundaries of the former Elementary School District.
+The information in this section describes ad valorem property taxation, assessed valuation, and other measures of the tax base of the District.
+The Bonds are payable solely from ad valorem taxes levied and collected by the County on taxable property in the District.
 The District's general fund is not a source for the repayment of the Bonds.